thinnect/lll/README.md

 passes the final message to the TOSSIM dbg system with the channel name "dbgchannel".

-### CMSIS
+### EXT

-`loggers_cmsis.c`
+`loggers_ext.c`

-This implementation prepares the whole logging message using vsnprintf and passes the final message to puts or a user provided function.
-Logging is synchronized with CMSIS mutexes.
+This implementation prepares the whole logging message using vsnprintf and passes the final message to a user provided function that is expected to be thread safe.
+Intended for use on top of RTOS (CMSIS) and LDMA loggers, but can be easily connected to fwrite and such.

 ### Linux